Key Learning Points

-Unfortunately it's not always easy to cure.
-Even so, it must be treated if the patient is not to deteriorate.
+Unfortunately it’s not always easy to cure.
+Even so one must treat it if the patient is not to deteriorate.

-With Heart Blood Stagnation (which can come about from a variety of reasons) there will be severe anxiety, with growing agitation, more palpitations, and in the chest pains and a sense of oppression.
+With Heart Blood Stagnation (which can come about from a variety of reasons) there will be severe anxiety, with growing agitation, more palpitations, and pains in the chest with a sense of oppression.

 When asleep, the Mind is said to rest in the Blood.
-If Blood is deficient, the Mind can’t settle, so can’t get to sleep, or has restless dreams and can’t achieve deep restful sleep.
+So with Blood deficiency, the Mind can’t settle, can’t get to sleep or has restless dreams and can’t achieve deep restful sleep.

 If insomnia occurs because of this form of deficiency, then tranquillisers may put you out but they won’t always make you better: treatment of your Blood is needed.
 (Tranquillisers might even make you worse because your deficient body has an extra job to do, as it tries to cleanse your body of the drugs.)

-(Technical stuff: actually dryness comes as much under what are called 'Body Fluids' which, for health, must be pure and unsullied.
+(Technical stuff!
+Actually Dryness also comes under what are called ‘Body Fluids’ which, for health, must be pure and unsullied.
 This paragraph on dryness includes some of those ideas.)

-Because Blood is fluid and nourishing, and of course because it contains water and oils, it moistens and fills out flesh and body spaces wherever it goes.
+Fluid and nourishing, containing water and oils, it moistens and fills out flesh and body spaces wherever it goes.

-Healthy young people have an abundance of it, and you see it in their smooth rounded contours and colorful complexions.
+Healthy young people have an abundance of it, and you see it in their smooth rounded contours and colourful complexions.

-Fortunes are made by entrepreneurial organizations in creams, oils, nutroceuticals, vitamins, minerals and injections to help our bodies compensate for this form of deficiency.
+Entrepreneurs make fortunes from creams, oils, nutroceuticals, vitamins, minerals and injections.
+All claim to help our bodies compensate for this form of deficiency.

-So dryness, for instance on the skin, is often partly due to this kind of deficiency - hence many forms of eczema.
-Equally ...
+So skin dryness often comes from this kind of deficiency – hence many forms of eczema.
+Equally …

 When sustainable life first starts in the body, it does so when a newly fertilised egg attaches itself to the wall of the mother’s womb.
 Nourishment from the mother feeds the egg which becomes the foetus as it grows to become the baby.

 This important process comes partly under what is called Chong Mo.
-Chong Mo has many vital functions in the way the baby is nourished and, later, the body sustains itself.
+Chong Mo has many vital functions in nourishing the baby.
+Later it shows the body how to sustain itself.